-- see it happening; - suspect or have concerns because of signs such as those listed in 'Identifying abuse' - have concerns reported to you by a student or third party.
+- see it happening - suspect or have concerns because of signs such as those listed in 'Identifying abuse' - have concerns reported to you by a student or third party.

-It is particularly important to respond appropriately and to remember always that the best interests of the student - and the need for any abuse to stop - come before the interests of anyone else, including those in the Home Learning Service or TCES or a potential abuser.
-Any member of staff with an issue or concern relating to any students should immediately discuss it with a senior member of staff.
-It should also be made clear to students that confidentiality cannot be guaranteed in respect of safeguarding issues.
+It is particularly important to respond appropriately and to remember always that the best interests of the child or young person - and the need for any abuse to stop - come before the interests of anyone else, including the TCES Group, National Online School or a potential abuser.
+Any member of staff with an issue or concern relating to Child Protection should immediately discuss it with the DSL or deputy DSL.
+It should also be made clear to children that confidentiality cannot be guaranteed in respect of child protection issues.